Unseen Object Instance Segmentation for Robotic Environments: Depth Seeding Network

 where $w_{ij}$ are inverse proportional weights w.r.t. class size, $d(\cdot,\cdot)$ is Euclidean distance, and $[\cdot]_+ = \textrm{max}(\cdot, 0)$.
-This loss function influences the KDE modes to be close to the points of which belong to it, and at least $\delta$ away from points not belonging to the cluster, encouraging the points $X = D+V'$ to be more cluster-like.
+This loss function influences the KDE modes to be close to its points, and at least $\delta$ away from points not belonging to the cluster, encouraging the points $X = D+V'$ to be more cluster-like.